Prevent Breast Cancer raised £2 million towards the building of The Nightingale Centre – Europe’s first purpose built breast cancer prevention centre.

 Opened in July 2007, the building is situated on the University Hospital of South Manchester complex in Wythenshawe.
 It provides a base for one of the most ambitious breast cancer research programmes in Europe.

-The centre offers a state-of-the-art diagnostic and treatment services to women and men with breast cancer and co-ordinates the NHS breast-screening programme for the Greater Manchester area.
+The Nightingale Centre offers a state-of-the-art diagnostic and treatment services to women and men with breast cancer and co-ordinates the NHS breast-screening programme for the Greater Manchester area.

 There are specially designed consultation, examination, counselling, mammography, radiology and ultrasound rooms.
 There are also rooms dedicated to pathology, prosthesis, lymphodema and bone densitometry.
 As well as this, it provides training facilities aimed at addressing the shortage of breast cancer specialists and houses many of the Prevent Breast Cancer researchers looking at ways to predict and prevent breast cancer.